yuan-ren/Vehicle-Detection-and-Tracking/README.md

 ![alt text][image4]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here are the integrated heatmap from all six frames and the output of `scipy.ndimage.measurements.label()` on the integrated heatmap after thresholding:
 ![alt text][image5]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here is the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image6]

 ---